Circles24/Game_of_life/README.md

 ## Installation

-in case you dont have git
+in case you don't have git

  `sudo apt-get install git`